You do not need to prepare a solo. You will be led through a warm up to determine your vocal range, and then will be asked to:

 This is not a pass/fail assessment, but is a way to determine what you need to learn.

-Please submit your video via the Google form below.
-We will accept submissions up until August 24.
-If you need additional time, please discuss with Professor Scharlach.
+Please submit your video via the Google form below preferably by Monday, August 22 at noon.
+If you need additional time, please discuss with Professor Jacque Scharlach.

 If you plan to take Applied Voice this semester you are required to concurrently enrolled in Concert Choir.
 If you have any questions or concerns please contact Professor Lou De La Rosa, department chair and director of the Vocal Music Program.